adiastra/Laser-Projector-Controller/README.md

 The code does the following.

-IF the SHUTTER signal is OPEN (+5v) AND the INTERLOCK is a COMPLETE CIRCUIT, only then will a relay close providing power to the laser(s).
+IF the SHUTTER signal is OPEN (+5v) AND the INTERLOCK is a COMPLETE CIRCUIT, only then will aa pin activate that can be used to control whatever shutter method you have chosen (relay on DC power, crobar circuit, grounding modulation) to deactivate your lasers.

 If at any point either of these states changes (shutter closes or interlock is broken) the relay immediately opens (its default un-powered state) and the lasers power is interrupted.